 TIP: Make sure you copy and paste the entire link; this may display as multiple lines in your e-mail.

 - If your FAFSA is incomplete:

-- Make corrections to your FAFSA by clicking Login on the home page to log in to FAFSA on the Web.
-Click Make FAFSA Corrections, enter your PIN, and add or correct the information that caused your FAFSA to be incomplete.
+- Make corrections to your FAFSA by clicking Login on the home page to log in to FAFSA on the Web using your FSA ID.
+Click Make FAFSA Corrections, and add or correct the information that caused your FAFSA to be incomplete.
 Submit your corrections.